angadhn/MySite/_notes/Space Data Center Analysis.md

 # Solar Arrays: Launch Numbers from First Principles

 To determine the cost of launch requires knowledge of number of launches.
-There are number of ways we can go about doing this: the traditional approach would involve determining the mass of the SDC—this assumes to be how Starcloud make their single launch claim but there is no clarity on how their system could be 100 tonnes which requires some initial SDC design.
+There are a number of ways we can go about doing this: the traditional approach would involve determining the mass of the SDC.
+As I read the whitepaper, it was unclear how their system's total mass was going to be 100 tonnes (or 167 tonnes), which requires some SDC design specs.

-After a mass-based estimate of launches, one can further refine the first-order designs to determine revised launch numbers that account for how the SDC structure fits into a rocket{%sidenote "architecture-launch-numbers" "Here, one essentially breaks the large space system into its smaller elements and works out if/how their geometries can be made to fit into the volume of a launcher's fairing.
-So, even if the mass estimates indicate the SDC fits into a single launcher, its parts might not necessarily be as accommodating."%}.
+With these specs, a mass-based estimate of launches can be derived but one can also determine revised launch numbers that account for how the SDC's elements fits into a rocket{%sidenote "architecture-launch-numbers" "Here, one essentially breaks the large space system into its smaller elements and works out if/how their geometries can be made to fit into the volume of a launcher's fairing.
+So, even if the mass estimates indicate the SDC fits into a single launcher, its volume might not necessarily be as accommodating."%}.

 As Starcloud haven't publicly shared their mass breakdown or component-level design documentation—could either be proprietary information or they are still figuring this out—it is hard to verify their mass claims.
 I hope to derive this in a future update to this post{%sidenote 'telescope-assembly-overlap' "I see many overlapping architectural challenges here based on my earlier work into in-space assembly of space telescopes"%}.
 But there is another way for us to determine the number of launches- from their SDC's assumed power density (i.e., power output by a solar array per unit area).
 I will present that after a short detour to illustrate an issue with the math in their whitepaper.
 ## Desired Packaging Densities